KarlRetumban/Customer-Segmentation-on-Retail-Supermarket-data/README.md

 #### Connect Python to Postgresql
-* We import data from MongoDB to Python.
+* We import data from Postgresql to Python.

 ~~~ python